-Activity 11: Local Project-Based Voucher Program Unit of Measurement Baseline IC #4: Displacement Preventio Benchmark on Outcome Benchmark Achieved?
+Activity 11: Local Project-Based Voucher Program HC #4: Displacement Prevention Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
 If units reach a specific type of household, give that type in this box.
 Households losing assistance/moving prior to implementation of the activity (number).
 Expected households losing assistance/moving after implementation of the activity (number).
 Actual households losing assistance/moving after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 Number of households at or below 80% AMI that would lose assistance or need to move.
 Households losing assistance/moving prior to implementation of the activity is 0.
-(FY 2015 data used to establish baseline as pre- implementation data is unavailable) Expected households losing assistance/moving after implementation of the activity is 0.
-Displacement was prevented for 1,137 households with income at or below 80% of AMI residing in HACSB PBV units at the end of FY 2021.
+(FY 2015 data used to establish baseline as preimplementation data is unavailable) Expected households losing assistance/moving after implementation of the activity is 0.
+Displacement was prevented for 1,166 households with income at or below 80% of AMI residing in HACSB PBV units at the end of FY 2022.
 Yes, the outcome meets the benchmark for this metric.